Homotopy Coherent Mapping Class Group Actions and Excision for Hochschild Complexes of Modular Categories: The main result

 Of course, there is now also an isomorphism $H_*\mfc(\Sigma_g)\cong \Ext \left( I,\mathbb{F}^{\otimes g} \right)^*$, but this is not canonical.
 Under \eqref{eqnisoext}, the projective action of the mapping class group of $\Sigma_g$ on $H_* \block_\cat{C}^{\Sigma_g,\Gamma_g^\circ}$ corresponds to the one constructed in \cite{svea2} on $\Ext(I,\mathbb{F}^{\otimes g})$.
 We will, however, not spell out the details of this comparison here. \end{remark}

-\begin{example}[Drinfeld doubles in finite characteristic and the Dijkgraaf-Witten modular functor] For a finite group $G$, the Drinfeld double $D(G)$ is a ribbon factorizable Hopf algebra with underlying vector space $k(G) \otimes k[G]$, where $k(G)$ is the space of $k$-valued functions and $k[G]$ is the group algebra of $G$.
+\begin{example}[Drinfeld doubles in positive characteristic and the Dijkgraaf-Witten modular functor] For a finite group $G$, the Drinfeld double $D(G)$ is a ribbon factorizable Hopf algebra with underlying vector space $k(G) \otimes k[G]$, where $k(G)$ is the space of $k$-valued functions and $k[G]$ is the group algebra of $G$.
 The multiplication in $D(G)$ is given by

 where $\delta_a$ is the $k$-valued function on $G$ supported in $a \in G$ with value $1\in k$; we refer to \cite[Chapter~IX]{kassel} for details.
-The category $\Mod_k D(G)$ of finite-dimensional $D(G)$-modules is modular, and it is non-semisimple if and only if $|G|$ divides the characteristic of $k$.
+The category $\Mod_k D(G)$ of finite-dimensional $D(G)$-modules is modular, and it is non-semisimple if and only if the characteristic of $k$ divides $|G|$.

 Whenever $\Mod_k D(G)$ is semisimple, it gives rise to a topological field theory \cite{freedquinn,morton1} that is partly based on \cite{dw} and therefore often called \emph{Dijkgraaf-Witten theory}.
-Therefore, we call the modular functor $\mfg$ with values in chain complexes the \emph{Dijkgraaf-Witten modular functor}.
+Therefore, we call the modular functor $\mfg$ with values in chain complexes that exists by Theorem~\ref{thmmain} the \emph{Dijkgraaf-Witten modular functor}.

 In this example, we prove that the evaluation of $\mfg$ on a closed surface $\Sigma$ is explicitly given by

 where $N_*(\PBun_G(\Sigma);k)$ are the (normalized) $k$-chains on the groupoid $\PBun_G(\Sigma)$ of $G$-bundles over $\Sigma$ (for the closed torus, this is \cite[Proposition~3.3]{dva}).
 Under the equivalence, the mapping class group action on the left hand side corresponds to the obvious action on the right hand side.
 Similar statements hold for surfaces with boundary.